 With this option checked, the end-users will have to press the [Next step] button in order to advance in the tour.

-When selecting the navigation via Next Step, an extra option, named “Allow element interaction” becomes available.
+When selecting the navigation via Next Step, an extra option, “Allow element interaction” becomes available.
 This lets the end-user interact with the element before pressing next.
 A good use case for using this option is when typing in a text input before going to the next step.
 By default, this option is off.

 If creators want to block the interaction with the step element, they can let the option unchecked.
-This is useful when recording steps within an onboarding tour that contains links or buttons that might slow down the progress of the tour.

 Helper tour building scenario

-Let’s say we want to create a tour that teaches users how to register on the website, and then login
+Let’s say we want to create a tour that teaches users how to register on the website, and then log in